padrinobook/padrinobook/01-introduction.md

 ### Operating System

 "War...
-War never changes." this quote from my all-time favorite video game series [Fallout](http://en.wikipedia.org/wiki/Fallout_(video_game) "Fallout") describes the battle of the different operating systems.
-I will briefly give you an overview what you can take:
+War never changes." this quote from my all-time favorite video game series [Fallout](http://en.wikipedia.org/wiki/Fallout_(video_game) "Fallout") appropriately describes the battle of the different operating systems and their users.
+I will briefly give you an overview of the three most popular operating systems in common usage:

 - [Windows](http://windows.microsoft.com/ "Windows"): This commercial operating system is installed on a huge range of computers.
 Much software and games are available for this operation system.